naobyprawira/dicoding-airquality/README.md

 2. **Install Required Packages**:

-   - The following packages are necessary for running the analysis and the dashboard:
+   - The following command will install the required packages that are necessary for running the analysis and the dashboard:

-     ```
-     pip install pandas numpy scipy matplotlib
-     ```

-     or you can do

      ```
      pip install -r requirements.txt